scipp/ess/packages/essreduce/docs/user-guide/reduction-workflow-guidelines.md

 **Example**
 - If time-of-flight is single-precision, wavelength and momentum transfer should be single-precision.
-- In counts are single-precision, reduced intensity should be single-precision.
+- If counts are single-precision, reduced intensity should be single-precision.

 ### S.5: Switches to double-precision shall be deliberate, explicit, and documented